Real effective exchange rate (index; broad definition; 64 economies) - Japan - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Sample.
-There are 379 data points overall in the monthly series displayed in the chart above.
-The series covers the time period going from January 1994 to July 2025.
+There are 380 records overall in the monthly series presented in the graph above.
+The series covers the span of time stretching from January 1994 to August 2025.

 History.
-Check out a few summary statistics we calculated on the full sample: the effective exchange rate reached a maximum of 193.98 in April 1995; it recorded a bottom of 68.27 in July 2024; it had a mean value of 118.92.
+Take a look at a few simple statistics we calculated on the whole sample: the effective exchange rate recorded a bottom of 68.27 in July 2024; it reached its maximum of 193.98 in April 1995; it averaged 118.80.

 Latest values